twocats7701/GPDIndex0Bootloader/README.md

 Example strategies for Platypus and Aave V3 can be deployed to diversify yield sources.
 Platypus pools supply high‑liquidity swaps, while the Aave V3 strategy may optionally draw a flash loan to open a leveraged deposit position before instantly repaying the loan.
 Flash‑loan hooks enable capital efficient loops without upfront liquidity.

+### Platypus Coverage Monitoring

+`PlatypusSwapRoute` queries on‑chain coverage ratios before executing swaps or booster deposits.
+If a pool’s coverage falls below a configurable threshold, the contract emits a `KillSwitchActivated` event and automatically disables Platypus routing.
+Coverage ratio checks and kill‑switch status are exposed through events so off‑chain dashboards can monitor pool health in real time.

 ### Risk Tiers & Keeper Settings

 Strategies are grouped into three risk tiers: